daehoon12/OPIc/Habit/README.md

 **But you see. in the past, I never did that before.
 so the waiting time was just so long.** (Quick Comparison, 동사가 과거형이다!)
 And that is why. you know.
-Sometime, whenever I go to the bank
+Sometimes, whenever I go to the bank
 I sometimes want the waiting time to be longer
 because I really enjoy my music. (결론)